When it comes to kitchen tools, none are more important to me than the Books by Chefs that inspired me to become the home chef I am today.

 "The less you do to beautiful food, the better it's going to taste.
 You don't need to mess with it all the time." ― Gail Simmons

-When I think of culinary rockstars that moulded my love and passion for cooking and food, Gail Simmons is right near the top of the list.
-Not only is she a fellow Torontonian but she is a regular judge on Top Chef, my favourite culinary show.
+When I think of culinary rockstars that molded my love and passion for cooking and food, Gail Simmons is right near the top of the list.
+Not only is she a fellow Torontonian but she is a regular judge on Top Chef, my favorite culinary show.
 I’ve had the chance to meet Gail Simmons at a local book signing and she is just as cute and bubbly in real life as she portrays in the book and on tv.

 Sous Chef by Michael Gibney

 “Cooking is the last true meritocracy.
 All that matters is how well you can do the job.
 And with what level of finesse.” ― Michael Gibney

 Sous Chef provides you with a perspective of a typical day in an upscale New York restaurant as told in a second-person narrative.
 It brings readers into the kitchen and provides every detail that goes into delivering an exceptional plate of food.
 Where the highest standards are expected any little mistake can spell disaster and Sous Chef illustrates that perfectly, providing an appreciation for the thought, focus, and care that go into creating a memorable dining experience.

 When Sous Chef was first recommended to me, I was skeptical.
 I had no idea how Michael Gibney was and didn’t think I would get enjoyment from reading about something I already knew well, having worked in a few restaurants.
 I was surprised when I first dug in and couldn’t put the book down.
 It’s written in a way that provides you with adrenaline and excitement for what’s next.
 Whether you’re a food enthusiast, a regular diner, or have worked in a restaurant, Sous Chef is going to be a quick and fun read.